Prag8855/aab/content/guides/visit-berlin.md

 Driving in Berlin is easy, but free parking is hard to find.

-Most parking spaces in the centre cost money.[^5] They cost 1€ to 4€ per hour.[^6] Use [Parkopedia](https://www.parkopedia.com) to find a free or paid parking space.
+Most parking spaces in the centre cost 1€ to 4€ per hour.[^6] Use [Parkopedia](https://www.parkopedia.com) to find a free or paid parking space.
 Most parking spaces outside of the central neighbourhoods are free.
 [Motorcycles can park on the sidewalk](/guides/motorcycle-parking) for free.
-It's always easy to park a motorcycle.

 You can also park outside the city and take the train to Berlin.
 There are free [Park and Ride (P+R) car parks](https://www.google.com/maps/d/viewer?mid=1lfZOUDUCPL1UgzHwGptdyyfhwEk).
 You can park your car there for free, and take the train to Berlin.
 You can find them on [this map](https://www.vbb.de/en/vbb-travel-info/) (in Multi-mobility), or with [this list](https://www.visitberlin.de/en/car-parks).